 Credit risk is the risk of a loss arising as a result of a borrower or counterparty failing to meet its financial obligations or as a result of deterioration in the credit quality of the borrower or counterparty.
-For further information on credit risk management and risk mitigation, refer to "iv) Credit Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on credit risk management and risk mitigation, refer to "iv) Credit Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.